 Emphasize that in these sessions, and also when parents or caregivers are speaking with their own children and youth, personal disclosures are never required.
 Anytime there is sharing or discussion in this group, it is always fine to “pass” rather than speak.
 Also tell them that if an exercise or reflection makes them extremely uncomfortable, they may remove themselves from the exercise or from the room entirely, whatever they need for self-care.

-If you do not plan to offer all ten sessions, tell the group that at the end of this session they will have a chance to choose future session topics.
+If you do not plan to offer all twelve sessions, tell the group that at the end of this session they will have a chance to choose future session topics.
 Say they will receive a handout where they can rank their choices.

 Indicate the newsprint you have posted with the list of session elements.
 Describe the elements of this and future sessions: